8-Week College Courses Online [2025 Guide: Online College Courses]

 How Long Are Online College Courses?

-Are There Any 8 Week Summer Classes?
+Are There Any 8-Week Summer Classes?

 What Will You Do with Your Next Eight Weeks?

-You could knock out one or two classes and be that much closer to graduating.
+In 8 weeks, you could knock out one or two classes and be that much closer to graduating.
 Here are some steps to take before you get there.

 1. Review each university’s online curriculum.

-3. Apply to 3-5 online programs.
+3. Apply to 3 to 5 online programs.

 4. Investigate financial aid options.